emreodabas/kubectl-plugins/README.md

  ##   **`bulk rollout`**
 `bulk .. rollout` is just give you an easy way to bulk rollout processes.
 `bulk .. rollout` gives you all rollout features that history|pause|resume|status|undo
+!!Reminder!!
+Rollout feature could be used only these resource types -> deployments|daemonsets|statefulsets

  <details>
  <summary><b>Usage</b></summary>